Autonomous underwater vehicle: Hobby

 Many roboticists construct AUVs as a hobby.
 Several competitions exist which allow these homemade AUVs to compete against each other while accomplishing objectives.
 Like their commercial brethren, these AUVs can be fitted with cameras, lights, or sonar.
 As a consequence of limited resources and inexperience, hobbyist AUVs can rarely compete with commercial models on operational depth, durability, or sophistication.
 Finally, these hobby AUVs are usually not oceangoing, being operated most of the time in pools or lake beds.
 A simple AUV can be constructed from a microcontroller, PVC pressure housing, automatic door lock actuator, syringes, and a DPDT relay.
 Some participants in competitions create designs that rely on open-source software.

 Illegal drug traffic

 Submarines that travel autonomously to a destination by means of GPS navigation have been made by illegal drug traffickers.

 Air crash investigations

 Autonomous underwater vehicles, for example AUV ABYSS, have been used to find wreckage of missing airplanes, e.g. Air France Flight 447, and the Bluefin-21 AUV was used in the search for Malaysia Airlines Flight 370.

 Military applications

-The U.S. Navy Unmanned Undersea Vehicle (UUV) Master Plan identified the following UUV's missions:
+The U.S. Navy Unmanned Undersea Vehicle (UUV) Master Plan identified the following UUV missions in 2004: